wso2/docs-mi/en/docs/learn/integration-tutorials/transforming-message-content.md

             </div></br>
             <ul>
               <li>
-                This JSON payload contains details of the appointment reservation, which includes patient details, doctor, hospital, and data of appointment.
+                This JSON payload contains details of the appointment reservation, which includes patient details, doctor, hospital, and date of appointment.
               </li>
             </ul>
         </tr>